Apr 17, 2015|

 Why Visit Iguazu Falls

 No Argentina visit is complete without a trip to Iguazu Falls – one of the world’s largest waterfalls.
 Fly directly into Puerto Iguazu airport and spend a day or two exploring this UNESCO World Heritage Site.
 Take a tram ride through the subtropical jungle and view the falls from Devil’s Throat.
 If you want the full experience, sign up for a helicopter ride that will take you over the falls.
 If the falls don’t take your breath away, the helicopter ride will.
-Again, no list about the best places to visit in Argentina would be complete without Iguazu Falls!
+Again, no list of the best places to visit in Argentina would be complete without Iguazu Falls!

 Best Time to Visit Iguazu Falls